rationalpointofview/rpov/_posts/2016-01-07-lattice-of-mental-model.md

 There are already couple of very good blogs talks about various mental models, and couple of good books also.
 But I find it difficult to use these mental models, for two reasons:

 * Not enough examples.
-Human learn best when saw an example.
-Me too
+Human learn best by example.
 * Don't have a trigger.
 Standalone mental model is useless.
 You need a trigger( as input) so you can apply the mental models.
+* No Attribution, Mental Model should by connected to form a lattice.

-The best and probably the fastest way to learn something is to teach it, I figured I could learn mental model faster by try to teaching it, and hope you can find some bits useful along the way.
+The best way to learn something is to teach it, I figured I could learn mental model faster by try to teaching it, and hope you can find some bits useful along the way.

 ## How to maintain and use these mental models ?